andrastantos/silicon/docs/internals.md

         def body():
             self.cnt <<= Reg(Select(self.set, Unsigned(8)(self.cnt+1), self.val), clk_port=self.clk)

+# What I want for ports.

+Ports are types.
+In fact, they are a type with multiple-inheritance.
+They both subtype their Input/Output etc. port type as well as their NetType.
+So, for instance:

+    my_input = Input(Signed(16))

+creates a new type (if it doesn't exist already), which is roughly speaking `Signed16.Input`, which inherits from both `Signed16` and `Input`. my_input is then an instance of that type.

 # More on types: Number and its relatives

+Net Types MUST have a __new__ implementation, that creates an instance if no parameters are passed in.
+That is, because Port types use multiple inheritance in a way that JunctionBase.__new__ will end up calling net-types' __new__ with no parameters.

+This of course should be OK, as parametric net-types are implemented using NetTypeFactory subclasses.

+BTW: why aren't parametric types NetTypeFactory instances, instead of subclasses?
+That makes NO SENSE, except for maybe hiding some types.
 # Type conversion

 There are several ways to achieve type conversion.
 Probably the simplest way is to use the name of the target type: